Energy security in focus: PM Modi to chair high level meet as Hormuz disruption hits supplies - BusinessToday

-Prime Minister Narendra Modi will chair a high-level meeting on Sunday evening with senior ministers to assess the impact of the evolving West Asia situation on India's energy and supply chains.
+Prime Minister Narendra Modi chaired a high-level meeting on Sunday with senior ministers to assess the impact of the evolving West Asia situation on India's energy and supply chains.
+During the meeting, he reviewed developments across the petroleum, crude, power, and fertiliser sectors.

 Also read: Why airfares will pinch you more in April